hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 	class(glengths)

 We could also use class on a data frame or any other type of object.
-Let's load in a data frame to test out some more functions.
-We will use the `read.csv` function to read in data from a csv (comma separated values) file.
-There are numerous other functions to load in data depending on your filetype, but `read.csv` is one of the more commonly used ones.

-> Note: When typing out read.csv try pressing the `Tab` key after typing only `read`.
-You will find that a drop-down menu will appear listing all `read` options for loading in files.
-The window to the right gives you more information on the function and its arguments as you scroll down and highlight each individually.

-	metadata <- read.csv(file='data/mouse_exp_design.csv')

-The function has *one required argument* and several *specifications* that can be provided.
-The mandatory argument is a path to the file and filename, which in our case is `mouse_exp_design.csv` file.
-We will put the function to the right of the assignment operator, meaning that **any output will be saved as the variable name provided on the left**.
+Let's use the metadata file that we created to test out some more functions.

-Take a look at the file by typing out the variable name `metadata` and pressing return.
+Take a look at the dataframe by typing out the variable name `metadata` and pressing return.
 The file contains information describing the samples in our study.
 Each row holds information for a single sample, and the columns represent `genotype`(WT or KO),  `celltype` (typeA or typeB), and `replicate number`.

 	metadata

 ```
-##          genotype celltype replicate
+   genotype celltype replicate
-## sample1        Wt    typeA         1
+1        Wt    typeA         1
-## sample2        Wt    typeA         2
+2        Wt    typeA         2
-## sample3        Wt    typeA         3
+3        Wt    typeA         3
-## sample4        KO    typeA         1
+4        KO    typeA         1
-## sample5        KO    typeA         2
+5        KO    typeA         2
-## sample6        KO    typeA         3
+6        KO    typeA         3
-## sample7        Wt    typeB         1
+7        Wt    typeB         1
-## sample8        Wt    typeB         2
+8        Wt    typeB         2
-## sample9        Wt    typeB         3
+9        Wt    typeB         3
-## sample10       KO    typeB         1
+10       KO    typeB         1
-## sample11       KO    typeB         2
+11       KO    typeB         2
-## sample12       KO    typeB         3
+12       KO    typeB         3
 ```

+> If you did not create this dataframe you can use the `read.csv` function to read in a file containing the same information.
+The file is a csv (comma separated values) file.
+>
+	metadata <- read.csv(file='data/mouse_exp_design.csv')
+>
+>
+> The function has *one required argument* and several *specifications* that can be provided.
+The mandatory argument is a path to the file and filename, which in our case is `mouse_exp_design.csv` file.
+We will put the function to the right of the assignment operator, meaning that **any output will be saved as the variable name provided on the left**.
+>
-> Note: By default, `read.csv` converts (= coerces) columns that contain characters (i.e., text) into the `factor` data type.
-Depending on what you want to do with
-> the data, you may want to keep these columns as `character`.
-To do so, `read.csv()` and `read.table()` have an argument called `stringsAsFactors` which can be set to `FALSE`.
+> *Note: By default, `read.csv` converts (= coerces) columns that contain characters (i.e., text) into the `factor` data type.
+Depending on what you want to do with the data, you may want to keep these columns as `character`.
+To do so, `read.csv()` and `read.table()` have an argument called `stringsAsFactors` which can be set to `FALSE`.*

 Suppose we had a larger file, we might not want to display all the contents in the console.
 Instead we could check the top (the first 6 lines) of this `data.frame` using the function `head()`: